Surfside condominium collapse: Aftermath

-In what was termed a show of respect for victims and their families, the City of Miami Beach canceled its annual Fire on the Fourth festival, which was scheduled to be held blocks away at 72nd Street and Collins Avenue at the North Beach Bandshell.
+In what it termed a show of respect for victims and their families, the City of Miami Beach canceled its annual Fire on the Fourth festival, which was scheduled to be held blocks away at 72nd Street and Collins Avenue at the North Beach Bandshell.
 Other Independence Day events were canceled in the metro Miami area, both to show respect to those affected by the collapse and to avoid worsening an already bad traffic situation because of road closures and detours associated with rescue efforts in Surfside.

 Removal of debris

-Some of the structural elements from the rubble were transported to a warehouse at an undisclosed location for analysis and testing.
+Some of the structural elements from the rubble were transported to a warehouse at an undisclosed location for analysis and testing by NIST.
 Additional debris, including concrete, personal belongings, and damaged cars from the parking garage, was transported to an empty field near the interchange of Interstate 95 and Florida's Turnpike (SR 91), approximately 10 miles from the building collapse.

 Redevelopment

 By July 7, with the emergency response only just transitioning from rescue to recovery, discussions were already underway about the future use of the site.
 Some called for it to become a memorial park rather than be redeveloped for housing.
 On July 14, Miami-Dade Circuit Judge Michael Hanzman approved the sale of the property to developers, on the condition that proceeds be used to benefit the victims and their families.

-The site of the collapse was sold in May 2022 for $120 million to Dubai-based developer Damac owned by billionaire Hussain Sajwani.
+The site of the collapse was sold in May 2022 for $120 million to Dubai-based developer Damac, owned by billionaire Hussain Sajwani.
 Damac was the only bidder in the auction conducted by Avison Young, the commercial real estate firm appointed by the court.
 The new properties will be branded as Cavalli luxury residences.
 Damac has proposed designs by Zaha Hadid Architects for the site.